-These are the recipients of our MBA scholarships in the 2022/23 cohort.
-You can find out more about our available scholarships in our scholarships brochure.
+These are the recipients of our MBA scholarships in the 2023/24 cohort.

-Please note: our scholarships are subject to change each recruitment cycle, so you may not find the scholarships listed below in our current scholarship brochure.
+Please note: our scholarships are subject to change each recruitment cycle, so you may not find the ones listed below among our currently available scholarships.

 Forté Foundation scholarship recipients